russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 ## Next steps

-Now that we have our samples, we can run sampling diagnositics, check model fit by simulating posterior predictives, and explore relationships between parameters for different tasks and models.
+Now that we have our samples, we can run sampling diagnostics, check model fit by simulating posterior predictives, and explore relationships between parameters for different tasks and models.
 Future versions of this tutorial will include convenience functions and example code for